openemr/openemr/contrib/util/docker/README.md

 $ docker-compose up
 ```

+If the state is still not good, a last resort would be to run `$ docker system prune`.

 ### Git Gotchas

 When doing a `$ git status`, you will see a decent amount of files either modified or deleted in `./interface/main/calendar/modules/`, `./sites/default/`, and setup + configration files at `./`.
 Please do not include these files in your branch by being careful to `$ git add ` only the files you are changing or adding.